-Training and continuous updating of employees is also an important pillar for OMERA, since it focuses on the person, homing on competence and professional growth also through collaborations with industrial technical institutes and Universities.
+Training and continuous updating of employees is also an important pillar for OMERA, since it focuses on the person, homing on competence and professional growth also through collaborations with industrial technical institutes Universities and training company.

 The Company is furthermore constantly engaged in the prevention of accidents at work, demonstrated, among other things, by having attained the Safe Work certificate issued by Confindustria Veneto and INAIL, a certification that gets renewed annually.